notarikon-nz/hackmud/t3/readme.md

 t3 {s:#s.archaic.emplogin,scan:true}
 ```

-2. Cron your PIN brute force cracker and store the PINs in your local db, choose your username
+2. Cron your PIN brute force cracker and store the PINs in your local db (manual will net you 200-300 checks every 5+ seconds), choose your username

 Note: The 4-digit PIN is not a puzzle.
 There's no way to find them.
 You *have* to brute-force them, and run this in the background (unless you want to run the same script 30+ times.